Canine Heritage: The Bracco Italiano

 Two birds.

 We were done.
-But Pascal and Rousseau weren’t.
+Pascal and Rousseau were not.
 They wanted to tie up loose ends.
-It wasn’t forced.
-It wasn’t cued.
-It was instinct.
+It wasn't forced.
+It wasn't cued.
+No one asked them to.

 That’s the heart of the Heritage Canine series.